cxiong1/demos/README.md

 and executed until the process is forced close/halted, or if the user exits the program themselves.

 ### Computer Vision
 This repository contains a Panorama Stitching program.
-The program takes in several images and attempts to stitch them together so that they are all viewable from one frame.
+This program was written using MATLAB The program takes in several images and attempts to stitch them together so that they are all viewable from one frame.
 It does so by comparing the corners in each picture to determine an estimated offset from one picture to another.
 Once it has compared anough corners, a mapping is created for the entire photo.
 Each pixel is passed through the mapping.
 The end result is a composited image which contains both of the preceeding images layered ontop of one another.